top of page

 I run a student intern program in addition to the WSP mentoring.
 I find it very rewarding to work with individuals striving to learn more about our environment and the challenges we face as stewards of our natural resources.

 Our site provides an opportunity to experience many techniques related to salmonid conservation which includes electrofishing, aquatic bioassessment, adult and smolt tagging and trapping, spawner ground surveys, snorkel surveys, and hatchery releases.
-A solid crew of responsible, dedicated, and committed individuals are necessary to make our projects successful.
-The WSP members are an important addition to our field research crews and contribute both integrity and enthusiasm which ultimately enhances our data collection.
+A solid crew of responsible, dedicated, and committed individuals is necessary to make our projects successful.
+The WSP corpsmembers are an important addition to our field research crews and contribute both integrity and enthusiasm which ultimately enhances our data collection.

 Rosealea Bond